-Examples of good practice Examples of poor practice • A firm with international operations, or that deals in currencies other than sterling, understands the requirements of relevant local financial sanctions regimes.
-There is no process for updating the risk assessment.
-The firm assumes financial sanctions only apply to money transfers and so has not assessed • A small firm is aware of the sanctions regime and where it is most vulnerable, even if risk assessment is only informal. its risks.
+- A firm with international operations, or that deals in currencies other than sterling, understands the requirements of relevant local financial sanctions regimes. - A small firm is aware of the sanctions regime and where it is most vulnerable, even if risk assessment is only informal.